 Permission may be granted for arranged courses when irresolvable scheduling conflicts exist, determined and verified by the advisor, which preclude enrollment in a regularly scheduled class.
-With the approval of the advisor and the college coordinator a formal request for a course by arrangement is submitted to the Office of the Registrar by the Dean.
-Official copies of the request, along with the syllabus for the course, will be kept in the academic department of the course discipline.
+With the approval of the advisor and department chair (College Coordinator in Mesa) a formal request for a course by arrangement is submitted to the Office of the Registrar by the Dean.
+Official copies of the request, along with the syllabus for the course, will be kept in the academic department.
 Arranged courses are selected from the courses listed in the current Benedictine University Catalog (other than courses including the title, "Independent Study") and cover the same content.
+Course by Arrangements are not independent studies of unique subjects.
 The grading basis, as indicated in the course description, is followed.
 All semester course deadlines apply to arranged courses.